sisl/CCAS.jl/README.md

 * LibCAS distribution

 CMake will try to automatically find your Boost installation.
-If Boost is unable to find it, you can specify the directory manually by defining BOOST_ROOT in CMake.
+If Boost is unable to find it, you can specify the directory manually by defining the BOOST_ROOT environment variable.

 ```
 #!text